-During the fourth quarter of 2018, management committed to an action to restructure certain parts of the Company with the intent of re-balancing investments with the goal of improving long-term growth and scale.
-As a result, certain headcount reductions were necessary and certain capitalized internaluse software charges were realized for software not yet placed into service that will not be completed and implemented due to this action.
-The Company has incurred restructuring charges of \$19.3 million as part of this action, of which \$7.0 million was recognized during the six months ended June 30, 2019.
+During the fourth quarter of 2018, management committed to an action to restructure certain parts of the Company to re-balance investments with the goal of improving long-term growth and scale.
+As a result, certain headcount reductions were necessary and certain capitalized internal-use software charges were realized for software not yet placed into service that will not be completed and implemented due to this action.
+The Company has incurred restructuring charges of \$19.0 million as part of this action, of which \$6.7 million was recognized during the nine months ended September 30, 2019.
 The Company does not expect significant additional restructuring charges related to this action.

 During the fourth quarter of 2017, management committed to an action to restructure certain parts of the Company with the intent of shifting focus to more critical areas of the business and away from products that have not seen expected commercial success.
 The restructuring was also intended to facilitate cost efficiencies and savings.
 As part of the cost efficiency and savings plans, certain headcount and facility reductions were made.
 The Company has incurred restructuring charges of \$62.6 million as part of this action.
-There were insignificant charges related to these actions during the six months ended June 30, 2019, and no additional charges are expected.
+There were insignificant charges related to these actions during the nine months ended September 30, 2019, and no additional charges are expected.